 You are not able to view the Electoral Registers from the last 10 years.
-However, registers prior to 10 years ago can be viewed at the Coventry Archives and Research Centre.
+However, copies of the Open Registers prior to 10 years ago can be viewed at the Coventry Archives and Research Centre.

 If you have registered to vote recently you will receive a letter through the post to confirm that you have been added to the Register and the Elector Number that you have been allocated.

 If you are unable to find the confirmation letter we can arrange a Certificate of Residency for a fee of £5, This is available from Electoral Services.
 Please ensure that you are listed on the Electoral Register before you make this payment.
 Contact us on 027 7683 3034 to check that you are registered prior to making the payment.

 To find out if you are registered to vote, telephone Electoral Services or e-mail the Electoral Services Office.